39bytes/fuzzy-eqsat/report/main.typ

 the output of the original model's convolutional layers on the test set.

 The experiments were run on a Lenovo Thinkbook G16 with a AMD Ryzen 7 8845HS, running Arch Linux 6.17.
+#show link: underline
+The source code can be found at #link("https://github.com/39bytes/fuzzy-eqsat").

-Extraction time is not included as they were fairly consistent, but runs for the MLP took 15-30 seconds, while LeNet took 1-2 minutes.
+Extraction time is not included in the tables below as they were fairly consistent, but runs for the MLP took 15-30 seconds, while LeNet took 1-2 minutes.

 #place(
   top + center,